 Unlike the Ethereum Solidity compiler, the Cardano compiler doesn't allow inline bytecodes.
 Instead, the typical reasons people write inline code are handled by built-in functions.
 (More will be added if needed.)

-In EVM, it's possible to create a contract without calling its constructor.
+In the EVM, it's possible to create a contract without calling its constructor.
 That is impossible in IELE.

 IELE as a foundation for future benefits